Skip to main content

 Chiara Davoli

-During her school years she decided to pick up old cameras found at home and she started to take pictures.
-For years she will try her hand at self-taught photography.
-From the beginning, the camera will become a communicative and expressive tool to explore reality and to return her own vision of the world.
-In October 2010 she starts the photography course “Social history of the photographic image” held by the photographer Tano d’Amico, at the Centro Sperimentale di Fotografia (C.S.F.).
-She attends a couple of photography and reportage courses in some schools in Rome and she exhibits her work on several occasions.
-She starts to take pictures for several self-organized events; in particular she participates in the artistic and cultural project Derooms, realized by a group of artists and students to “deconstruct and recompose the role of art galleries” and to recover means of production and experimentation, self-manage the spaces and put them in common, share knowledge and techniques.
+Taking a step back.
+During her school years she began experimenting with old film cameras she found at home and started taking photographs.
+For years she practiced photography as a self-taught photographer.
+From the very beginning, the camera became a communicative and expressive tool to explore reality and convey her vision of the world.
+In October 2010, she attended the course Social History of the Photographic Image held by photographer Tano d’Amico at the Centro Sperimentale di Fotografia (C.S.F.).
+She later took several courses in photography and reportage at schools in Rome and exhibited her work on various occasions.
+She began photographing events and in particular took part in the artistic and cultural project Derooms, organized by a group of artists and students to “deconstruct and recompose the role of art galleries,” reclaim means of production and experimentation, self-manage spaces, and share knowledge and techniques.

 error: Content is protected !!